Nathan Azrin: Other research

-Azrin developed the concepts of "shaping" and "successive approximation" in his work with the mentally ill; Psychology Today called Azrin one of the foundational "behavior shapers" and credited him with moving the work of Skinner from lab animals into the human realm.
+Azrin developed the concepts of "shaping" and "successive approximation" in his work with disordered people; Psychology Today called Azrin one of the foundational "behavior shapers" and credited him with adapting the work of Skinner from lab animals into the human realm.
 These collectively used operant conditioning principles to introduce complex behavior to the developmentally challenged.
 His research also included lab animal tests, such as incentivizing experiments with pigeons that produced the result that they are more likely to form a behavior if there is some reward involved rather than punishment.
 Azrin was also involved in early research into autism during the early 1960s as a post-doctoral researcher, as well as later in his career.

 Azrin researched the concept of behavior reversal training, also known as habit reversal, in order to treat patients with uncontrollable physical tics, trichotillomania, and other repetitive behavior disorders like stuttering or Tourette syndrome.
 In 1977, he published Habit Control: Stuttering, Nail Biting, and Other Nervous Habits, which summarized his research, co-authored with Richard Nunn.
 In the 1970s, Azrin was involved in the government review of BF Skinner's Special Treatment and Rehabilitative Training research program at the Federal Medical Center for Prisoners in Missouri.
 He was named as one of three expert witnesses to review the program and findings, and defended the program as in line with the principles of behavioral psychology.
 Further research of Azrin's include his development of the reciprocity counseling program for marriage counseling, and the concept of "overcorrection", which uses positive punishment to correct undesired behaviors and foster desired behaviors.

 In 1975 Azrin published research that led to his establishing a system for unemployed persons to assist each other in job finding.
 One insight from his research with his colleagues was that people on welfare or with disabilities do not possess the family and friends networks that others have to help them with finding jobs.
 Azrin created The Job Club Counselor's Manual (1981) which showed how to employ a system utilizing a small group of people who assisted each other in their job search by having the leader provide job search information and using positive behavioral leadership by recording member's positive actions such as number of employer contacts made, applications submitted, and interviews obtained.
 Participants take ownership of the quest as they share information and encourage each other.
 Azrin's successful job club concept soon spread throughout North America and continues to help people with obtaining employment.

 Azrin served on the editorial boards of seventeen peer-reviewed journals, including the Journal of Applied Behavior Analysis, which he founded.
 He was also the Editor-in-Chief of the Journal of the Experimental Analysis of Behavior and a contributor to the Encyclopedia of Behavior Modification and Cognitive Behavior Therapy.
 As an author he published more than 100 behavioral studies in additional peer-reviewed publications, and eleven books.
 Azrin's work made him one of the most cited behavioral scientists in the world.